 “Thank you for your wonderful classes and your lovely presence.
 It has been a gift and a silver lining to continue to sing and dance with you during these challenging times.”

 — NB, A Music Together Parent

 The goal of Music Together is blessedly simple — to inspire families to make music together all day long.
 The pedagogy, however, is surprisingly complex — immersing children and their accompanying grownups in a playful mix of rhythms, musical modes and improvisation.

 Music Together was started by a composer, Ken Guilmartin, and a music educator, Lili Levinowitz over thirty years ago in New Jersey.
 Since then it has spread around the globe, with teachers in North America, Asia, Europe, Australia and South America.

-A forty-minute Music Together class exposes children and their caregivers to a bunch of great songs — some traditional and some written to illuminate specific musical structures — while having a lot of fun.
+Each 45-minute Music Together class exposes children and their caregivers to a bunch of great songs — some traditional and some written to illuminate specific musical structures — while having a lot of fun.